rayeni/python_rithmic_account_info/README.md

 # Rithmic Account PnL and Position Information

-This is a standalone application gets the following account information:
+This is a standalone application that gets the following account information:

 * The account balance.
 * The account margin balance.